sergedomk/sergedomk.github.io/restful_services_on_amqp/markdown.md

 There are two classes of queue: "durable" which is persistent and "temporary" which is not.

-In our Task example we use a "durable" queue to ensure that everything placed on the queue will eventually get delivered to the consuming service.
+In our "Task Request Cycle" example we use a "durable" queue to ensure that everything placed on the queue will eventually get delivered to the consuming service.

-In our RPC example we use the "temporary" queue as we don't need or want it to persist.
+In our "RPC Request/Response Cycle" example we use the "temporary" queue as we don't need or want it to persist.

 **Note:** A queue is one way from the publisher to the consumer.
 In order for the consumer to respond to the publisher, another